nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 {Describe the target user profile}
-The target user profile is ideally individuals who are well-versed in the command line and are avid movie watchers.
+The target user profile is ideally individuals who are well-versed in the command line and are avid movie or TV show watchers.
 Therefore, this app is customised to their preferences.

 ### Value proposition